SCIInstitute/UncertainSCI/docs/formalism/pce.rst

 In order to utilize the PCE approaches in UncertainSCI, two items must be provided:

 1. The distribution of the random variable :math:`\xi`.
-See :ref:`distributions` for how to generate this distribution.
+See :mod:`UncertainSCI.distributions` for how to generate this distribution.
 2. The type of polynomial functions in :eq:`expansion`.
 This amounts to defining a particular polynomial subspace.
 See :ref:`spaces` for how to generate this subspace.